Chico César: Early years and career

 His album O Amor É um Ato Revolucionário was considered one of the 25 best Brazilian albums of the second half of 2019 by the São Paulo Association of Art Critics.

 In January 2022, he released a single with Lala Garin, "Vermelho Esperança", written by him and taken off the soundtrack for the theater play A hora da estrela – O canto de Macabéa, which happened in 2020 and was inspired by Clarice Lispector's Hour of the Star.

 Post Luiz Inacio Lula da Silva's 2022 election victory, the Worker's Party (PT) listed César as one of the potential names to govern in Lula's new government, as the Minister for Culture.
 Despite past experience as Paraíba's secretary of Culture in 2011, César expressed on social media that he prefers to see either Juca Ferreira or Jandira Feghali in charge of the ministry instead.

+His album Ao Arrepio da Lei, in collaboration with Zeca Baleiro, was included in the list of 50 best albums of 2024 by the São Paulo Art Critics Association.